ABPW Cheer FAQs

 The skirts, shells and sweaters MUST be returned in good condition at the end of the season.
 IF ANY ITEM IS NOT RETURNED IN GOOD CONDITION, YOU WILL BE CHARGED FOR THE REPLACEMENT.

 As for pants, you can either order breakaway warm-up pants (lined, wind- and water-resistant, and easy to take off) or buy royal blue sweatpants.
-Whatever you buy, make sure your daughters name is on EVERYTHING!
-Youll be amazed at how many items are left behind at every single game.
+Whatever you buy, make sure your cheerleader’s name is on EVERYTHING!
+You’d be amazed at how many items are left behind at every game.

 What does my child need to wear/bring to each game?

-Again, no jewelry or nail polish is allowed.
-Bring all uniform parts, including coats, gloves etc- you know how New Englands weather changes!
-And throw in an extra t-shirt to protect your daughters uniform in case she eats something while shes still wearing it.
+Bring all uniform parts, including coats, gloves etc- you know how New England weather changes!
+You’ll also want to throw in an extra t-shirt to protect your cheerleader’s uniform in case they eat something while they’re still wearing it.
 It is always a good idea to bring water.
+No jewelry or nail polish is allowed.